Skip to contents

 This is a good time to note that here and in most mnirs functions, data channels can be specified using tidyverse-style naming; Data frame column names can be specified either with quotes as a character string ("smo2"), or as a direct symbol (smo2).

-tidyselect support functions (e.g. starts_with(), matches()) can also be used.
+tidyselect support functions such as starts_with(), matches() can also be used.

 data_shifted <- shift_mnirs(